Connecticut

 Liver Health Screenings

-If you are uninsured and at risk you may be eligible for free screening.
-A listing of our partner sites offering screenings will be added to this page.
-Please check back or contact our free Helpline, 1-800-GO-LIVER/1-800-465-4837.
+If you are uninsured or underinsured and at risk, you may be eligible for free testing.
+A listing of our partner sites offering testing is noted below:

 - Haven Free Clinic (Yale Student Run Clinic), https://sharefoundation.com/our-agencies/interfaith-clinic/interfaith-home.html